aws/karpenter-provider-aws/API.md

 <a href="#karpenter.sh/v1alpha4.ProvisionerSpec">ProvisionerSpec</a>)
 </p>
 <p>
-<p>Constraints are applied to all nodes created by the provisioner.
-They can be
+<p>Constraints are applied to all nodes created by the provisioner.</p>
-overriden by NodeSelectors at the pod level.</p>
 </p>
 <table>
 <thead>